Chart Color Schemes

 Residential development activity is lower than average in Gunnedah Surrounds according to AreaSearch's national comparison of local real estate markets

-Gunnedah Surrounds has averaged approximately six new dwelling approvals annually over the past five financial years, totalling 32 homes.
-As of FY-26, one approval has been recorded.
-This averages to around 6.9 new residents per year for every home built between FY-21 and FY-25, indicating significant demand exceeding supply, which typically drives price growth and increased buyer competition.
-New properties are constructed at an average expected cost of $412,000, somewhat higher than regional norms, reflecting quality-focused development.
+Gunnedah Surrounds has averaged approximately six new dwelling approvals each year over the past five financial years, totalling 32 homes.
+So far in the financial year 2026 (FY-26), one approval has been recorded.
+On average, 6.9 new residents have been added per year for every home built between FY-21 and FY-25, indicating significant demand exceeding supply.
+New properties are constructed at an average expected cost of $412,000, which is somewhat higher than regional norms, reflecting quality-focused development.

-In the current financial year, $2.2 million in commercial approvals have been registered, highlighting the area's residential nature.
-Compared to the Rest of NSW, Gunnedah Surrounds has significantly less development activity, 69.0% below the regional average per person, which usually strengthens demand and prices for existing properties.
-This is also under the national average, suggesting the area's established nature and potential planning limitations.
-All new construction in the area has been standalone homes, maintaining its traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated population per dwelling approval is 654 people, reflecting its quiet, low activity development environment.
+In the current financial year, $2.2 million in commercial approvals have been registered, demonstrating the area's residential nature.
+Compared to the Rest of NSW, Gunnedah Surrounds has significantly less development activity, 69.0% below the regional average per person.
+This scarcity of new dwellings typically strengthens demand and prices for existing properties.
+The estimated population density is 654 people per dwelling approval, reflecting its quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Gunnedah Surrounds is projected to add 485 residents by 2041.

 Frequently Asked Questions - Development